JamStudios/DynamicClient/.github/ISSUE_TEMPLATE/suggest_script.md

 - ii ) Who made the script (Required even if creator did not say to credit their script.)?

-- iii ) What makes you think this script would be used>?
+- iii ) What makes you think this script would be used?

 - iv ) What is the original source of the script was published (etc..
 V3rmillion, WeAreDevs, Pastebin, Github) {Must Be a Url: https://}]